 Comparison with EMAS and ISO 14001

-Like Responsible Care, the EMAS Regulation (Environmental Management Audit Scheme) of the European Union and the ISO 14001 standard of the International Organization of Standardization are based on a voluntary commitment of companies.
+Like Responsible Care, the EMAS Regulation (Environmental Management Audit Scheme) of the European Union and the ISO 14001 standard of the International Organization of Standardization is based on a voluntary commitment of companies.
 One main difference is that Responsible Care is not limited to environmental matters but also includes safety and health aspects, thus it has a wider scope.
-In addition, Responsible Care requirements are specifically designed for a particular industrial sector, in this case production plants of the chemical industry.
-In Hungary the program is also extended to chemical distributors with significant storage facilities for chemicals and chemical products that fall under SEVESO regulations.
+In addition, Responsible Care requirements are specifically designed for a particular industrial sector, in this case, production plants of the chemical industry.
+In Hungary, the program is also extended to chemical distributors with significant storage facilities for chemicals and chemical products that fall under SEVESO regulations.

 PRESENTATION OF RC AUDIT CERTIFICATES AT MAVESZ GAs

 Tibor Klement, President of MAVESZ